 Denmark.
 2am.
 A hotel room.
 Three weary travellers, an unexpected will, and a production of Hamlet to rehearse before morning.
 Real-life family – Susanna Hamnett, Joshua MacGregor, and Lily MacGregor – play the bereaved family of the once-great actor, Henry Elder, who was billed to perform his career-defining solo Hamlet at the famous Elsinore Shakespeare Festival.
 But, as they discover, Henry Elder is determined not to let anything as inconvenient as death prevent him from being there.
 With Shakespeare’s Hamlet as the pivot around which the family’s story revolves, the play is by turns absurd, tragic, funny, and poignant.

 Hotel Elsinore has been produced by the newly-created company PLANT[UNLTD] – Susanna Hamnett, Joshua MacGregor, and Lily MacGregor.
-It premiered at the 2022 Edinburgh Fringe Festival to enthusiastic audience and critical reviews.
-In April 2023 there will be two performances at the beautiful Swallow Theatre in Scotland and a US tour is being planned for 2024.
+It premiered at the 2022 Edinburgh Fringe Festival to enthusiastic audience and critical reviews and was then invited to play at the beautiful Swallow Theatre in Scotland in April 2023.
+A United States tour is currently being planned for the autumn of 2024.

 ‘A love letter to theatre itself.
 For admirers of Hamlet this is a palpable hit!’
 Edinburgh Guide (four stars)